Thailand makes green push with floating hydro-solar power project

 But the electricity generating authority insists the project will not affect agriculture, fishing or other community activities.

-"We've used only 0.2 per cent to 0.3 per cent of the dam's surface area.
-People can make use of lands for agriculture, residency, and other purposes," said EGAT's deputy governor Prasertsak.
+"We've used only 0.2 to 0.3 per cent of the dam's surface area.
+People can make use of lands for agriculture, residency, and other purposes," said Egat's Mr Prasertsak.